fsulib/portcullis/README.md

 # Portcullis
-A Bootstrap 4 Drupal 8 theme built for digital repositories.
+A Drupal 8 theme built for digital repositories using Bootstrap 4.